Double-track railway: Locomotive design

 Handedness of traffic can affect locomotive design.
 For the driver, visibility is usually good from both sides of the driving cab, so the choice of which side the driver should sit is less important.
 For example, the French SNCF Class BB 7200 is designed to use the left-hand track and therefore uses LHD.
 When the design was modified for use in the Netherlands as NS Class 1600, the driving cab was not completely redesigned, keeping the driver on the left even though trains use the right-hand track in the Netherlands.
 Generally, the left/right principle in a country is followed mostly on double track.

-On steam trains, the steam boiler often obscured some of the view, so the driver was preferably placed nearest to the side of the railway, so that it was easier to see the signals.
+Steam locomotives could be driven from either side, railway companies generally made a decision about which side of the cab the driver would operate the controls from.
+The UK's Great Western Railway used the left-hand track but their drivers were positioned on the right-hand side of the locomotives, in contrast the UK's Lancashire and Yorkshire Railway, also used the left-hand track but positioned their drivers on the left.

 On single track, when trains meet, the train that does not stop often uses the straight path in the turnout, which can be left or right.